spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 ## Presentation Layer responsibilities
 - Responsible for handling the user interface (UI) presentation.
-- Contains Twig templates, JavaScript (JS), and Cascading Style Sheets (CSS) files.
+- Contains frontend elements, such as HTML, Twig templates, JavaScript (JS), TypeScript, Cascading Style Sheets (CSS) files, and so on.
 - Handles user interactions and input validations on the client side.
 - Interacts with the [Communication Layer](#communication-layer-responsibilities) to retrieve necessary data for display.